March 2016, ACDC signed a Memorandum of Understanding with QingdaoTV to cooperate on a range of media and tourism projects.

 While a HKABA-SA committee member, Conan regularly assisted in the hosting of incoming business delegations from the PRC and Hong Kong.

-Conan Fahey was participant in the Flinders University Graduate Mentor program.
+Conan participant in the Flinders University Graduate Mentor program.
 Mentored by Mr. Darryl Treasure from the South Australian Government’s Department of Premier and Cabinet.
-In 2005, he mentored Chinese international students from Qingdao as part of the Flinders University Graduate Mentor Program.
+Mentoring Chinese international students from Qingdao as part of the Flinders University Graduate Mentor Program.

 Premier Mike Rann visited Shanghai in November 2002 and later visited Beijing, Jinan and Qingdao in November 2003.